thirumurthis/Learnings/Jaeger/install_jaeger.md

 java -jar .\target\app-0.0.1-SNAPSHOT.jar --spring.application.name=service-2 --server.port=8090 --debug
 ```

-* After application is up and running, use `curl` command to access the REST end-point like below
+* After the application is up and running, use `curl` command to access the REST end-point like below

 ```plaintext